 It’s so easy!
 Scroll down to the recipe card for the detailed instructions.
 Here are the basic steps:

 Cook the spaghetti squash in the microwave and rake a fork back and forth to create the spaghetti squash strands.
+As an alternative to using the microwave, you can bake the spaghetti squash in the oven.

 Cook the beef and onion with salt and pepper.